This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Jump to:

-I'm going to teach you how to make a pecan pie with a homemade pie crust that is flaky and buttery but sturdy enough to hold this pie up.
+I will teach you how to make a pecan pie with a homemade pie crust that is flaky and buttery but sturdy enough to hold this pie up.

 What are the ingredients of pecan pie?